nameless-and-blameless/TAG/README.md

 - **Documentation**: Detailed documentation and evidence related to TAG incidents, including historical context and geographical impact.

-- **Methods of Exposure**: Detailed narratives, eyewitness accounts, and public awareness campaigns used to expose TAG by the Creator and His two servants.
+- **Reports**: Detailed narratives, eyewitness accounts, and public awareness campaigns used to expose TAG by the Creator and His two servants.

-## Contributing

-Contributions to this repository are welcomed and encouraged.
-If you have information, narratives, or evidence related to TAG, please feel free to submit a pull request.
-By collaborating, we aim to build a comprehensive resource that exposes the truth.